innoq/ml-ops.org/content/three-levels-of-ml-software.md

 #### Deploying ML Models as Docker Containers

+As of now, there is no standard, open solution to ML model deployment.
+As ML model inference being considered *stateless*, *lightweight*, and *idempotent*, containerization becomes the de-facto standard for delivery.
+This means we deploy a container that wraps an ML model inference code.
+For on-premise, cloud, or hybrid deployments, Docker is considered to be de-facto standard containerization technology.

 One ubiquitous way is to package the whole ML tech stack (dependencies) and the code for ML model prediction into a Docker container.
 Then Kubernetes or an alternative (e.g. AWS Fargate) does the orchestration.
 The ML model functionality, such as prediction, is then available through a REST API (e.g. implemented as [Flask application](https://flask.palletsprojects.com/en/1.1.x/))